This article is part of the Key Bible Verses series.

 The one trespass of Adam, as the covenantal head of the human race, brought condemnation and guilt to all people.
 In a similar way, Christ’s one act of righteousness (either his death as such or his whole life of perfect obedience, including his death) grants righteousness and life to all who belong to him. for all men.
 Some interpreters have advocated universalism (the view that all will be saved) based on these verses.
 But Paul makes it plain in this context that only those who “receive” (Rom.
 5:17) God’s gift belong to Christ (see also Rom.
 1:16–5:11, which indicates that only those who have faith will be justified).
 The wording “as … so” shows that Paul’s focus is not on the number in each group but on the method of either sin or righteousness being passed from the representative.

-leader to the whole group: the first “all men” refers to all who are in Adam (every human being), while the second “all men” refers to all believers, to all who are “in Christ.”
+The first “all men” refers to all who are in Adam (every human being), while the second “all men” refers to all believers, to all who are “in Christ.”

 Because of Adam’s disobedience, all people were made (Gk. kathistēmi, “cause[d] to be”) sinners.
 Thus, when Adam as mankind’s representative sinned, God regarded the whole human race as guilty sinners, thereby imputing Adam’s guilt to everyone.
 In other words, God regarded Adam’s guilt as belonging to the whole human race, while also declaring that Adam’s guilt does in fact belong to all.
 All are therefore sinners, and are born with a sinful nature that is set in the mold of Adam’s transgression.